 Most people are alright when it comes to the salad.
 But there’s something about the alchemy of throwing a few fruits, ice, liquid, and whatever else into a blender and ending up with a perfectly smooth and delicious drink that causes lots of people to struggle.

-Since nearly everyone has a blender, I suspect that the reason most people don’t make smoothies consistently is that it’s overwhelming.
+Since nearly everyone has a blender (I use a Blendtec myself), I suspect that the reason most people don’t make smoothies consistently is that it’s overwhelming.
 There are too many possible ingredients, and too many variables to tweak to get the proportions just right.
 And if someone should stumble upon a good recipe, they end up making it so often that they get sick of it and never drink it again.

 What follows is my version of the smoothie genome project.
 It’s a formula you can follow to create nearly endless variations.
 And the best part is that the uncertainty has been taken out of it for you.
 You’ll need to experiment with different flavor combinations, of course, but the guesswork about proportions has largely been removed.